What Are Treasury Yields?:

 Over the next year, rates will probably rise even further.
 Analysts at Citi forecast that the 10-year note yield will hit 3.1% by the middle of 2014.
 Wells Capital Management predicts it could happen by the end of 2013.
 However, these are still historically low rates.
 (Source: CNBC, Market Consensus: Get Ready for 3% Treasury Yields, June 19,2013)

-There are ongoing pressures keeping Treasury yields low, as well.
+In the medium-term, there are ongoing pressures that keep Treasury yields relatively low.
 Foreign investors, notably China, Japan and oil-producing countries, need dollars to keep their economies functioning.
 The best way to collect dollars is by buying Treasury products.
 The popularity of Treasuries have kept yields below 6% for the last five years.

 In the long-term, several factors will make Treasury products less popular over the next 20 years.

 - One way the U.S. can reduce its debt is by letting the value of the dollar decline.
 When foreign governments demand repayment of the face value of the Treasury bond, it will be worth less in their own currency if the dollar's value is lower.

 - The factors that caused China, Japan and oil-producing countries to buy Treasury bonds are changing.
 As their economies become stronger, they are using their current account surpluses to invest in their own country's infrastructure.
 They aren't as reliant upon the safety of U.S. Treasuries, and are starting to diversify away.

 - Finally, part of the attraction of U.S. Treasuries is that they are denominated in dollars, which are in effect a single global currency.
 Most oil contracts must be denominated in dollars.
 Most global financial transactions are done in dollars.
 As other currencies, such as the euro, become more popular, less transactions will be done in the dollar, lessening its value, and that of U.S. Treasuries.